DataDog/KubeHound/deployments/kubehound/README.md

 ## KubeHound backend

-The docker backend can be handled directly from `kubehound` binary.
-To see the commands please refer to [Backend](https://kubehound.io/user-guide/common-operations/#backend).
+The docker backend can be handled directly with the `kubehound` binary.
+Check the [Backend](https://kubehound.io/user-guide/common-operations/#backend) documentation.

 If you want you can also use directly the compose files without `kubehound` binary (running `docker compose ...` commands).